drootz/html-text-highlighter/README.md

 # HTML Text Highlighter

 This script highlight keywords in HTML web applications or sites.
-It was developed and is best used with small to medium size chunk of HTML text content.
+It was developed for and is best used with small to medium size length of HTML text content.
 The highlighted items can then be tabbed through.

 This piece of code was initially created in an another project to highlight keywords in AJAX search results.
 This script does not pretend to be perfect, please contribute if you feel something is wrong.